nightjuggler/math/README.md

 A script for analyzing [Goldbach partitions](https://en.wikipedia.org/wiki/Goldbach's_conjecture).

-Currently testing the following observation/conjecture (12/31/2019) and its implications:
+Conjecture (12/31/2019):

-For every prime P, there exists a threshold N such that every even number > N is the sum of two primes > P.
+*For every prime P, there exists a threshold N such that every even number > N is the sum of two primes > P.*

 N is the lowest such threshold, i.e. N itself is not the sum of two primes > P.